davidraywilson/CalmCast/README.md

 ## 📄 License

-CalmCast is open source and available under the MIT License.
+CalmCast is open source and available under the GNU General Public License v3 (GPLv3).
 See LICENSE file for details.

 ## 🙏 Philosophy